SUNET/pkcs11_ca/docs/source/usage.rst

    git clone https://github.com/dehydrated-io/dehydrated.git
    cd dehydrated

-   # The CA uses a self-signed certificate for its https connections so lets add the '-k' option to dehydrated's curl
+   # The CA uses a self-signed certificate by default for its https connections so lets add the '-k' option to dehydrated's curl command
    sed -i 's/ CURL_OPTS=$/ CURL_OPTS=" -k "/g' dehydrated

-   # Get the dns hostname for dehydrated to use
+   # Get the dns hostname which the certificate will be issued to.
    echo $HOSTNAME > domains.txt

    # Create a CSR for our hostname, this does not have to be using RSA, an EC curve is preferable.